Enkū

 Enkū (円空) (1632–1695) was a Japanese Buddhist monk, poet and sculptor during the early Edo period.
-He was born in Mino Province (present-day Gifu Prefecture) and is famous for carving some 120,000 wooden statues of the Buddha and other Buddhist icons, many of which were given in payment for lodging on his pilgrimages to temples throughout Japan.
+He was born in Mino Province (present-day Gifu Prefecture) and is famous for carving thousands of wooden statues of the Buddha and other Buddhist icons, many of which were given in payment for lodging on his pilgrimages to temples throughout Japan.

 Biography

 Childhood

 The most credible source has Enkū born in 1632 on the banks of the Kisogawa in central Japan in Mino Province (present-day Gifu Prefecture).
 His family was poor and, under the tightly controlled regime of the Tokugawa shōguns, there was little prospect of any kind of advancement.
 Social status, occupation, even religious affiliation, were rigidly prescribed.
 Travel was restricted.
 Tradition recounts that his mother was washed away and drowned in a river flood, probably when he was seven years old.

 Soon after this, Enkū left home and became a Buddhist monk.
 The temple Enkū entered belonged to the Tendai Jimonshu, one of the older branches of Buddhism in Japan.
 Tendai teaching accepts many ways to realise enlightenment, including the way of the artist – the way of making and distributing Buddha statues.
 The Jimonshu, or Jimon branch was particularly connected with the yamabushi – literally "those who sleep in the mountains."